MilkmanAbi/Picomimi/README.md

 4. Simplify development with a zero-configuration Arduino IDE workflow.
 5. Enable full hackability: kernel, IPC, scheduler, and system calls are open for modification.
 6. Serve as a foundation for embedded applications, letting developers focus on application logic instead of boilerplate.
+7. **Get the project to v15, stabilise it, lock down philosophies and make true proper documentation, split the kernel and create a builder script for it**
 ---

 ## **Architecture Overview**